section/pagerduty-oncall-slack-bot/README.md

 ## Todo

-* secure handling of PagerDuty API token
-* icon
+* injecting encrypted Slack and PagerDuty tokens from the environment for dev versus staging
 * time zone support
 * command to list policies
 * allow filtering by policy